 THE 24-HOUR WILS NEWS TEAM COVERS THE NEWS THAT AFFECTS YOUR POCKETBOOK AND QUALITY OF LIFE...ATTENDING IMPORTANT MEETINGS AND EVENTS START-TO-FINISH...NO ONE KEEPS YOU IN THE KNOW LIKE 1320 WILS.

-A native of Portage, Scott has spent well over a decade in radio in Michigan.
+A native of Portage, Scott has spent two decades in radio in Michigan.
 He is a CMU grad and worked in Cadillac as a morning show host while covering high school sports for 1240 WATT.
 Scott spent several years working on the CMU Sports Network for both football and basketball.
 He came to MacDonald Broadcasting in 2003 and is currently the Operations Manager as well as fill-in news anchor.
 Scott is married with two children.

 Lacie D. Hudson, an absolute Spartan, lived on campus as a toddler until her mother completed her degree and moved to Los Angeles, California.
 At the age of 12, Lacie worked at Kenya Doll, LLC as an entertainment news anchor with a weekly show that aired on YouTube.
 Lacie is a student at MSU studying Journalism and has experience at Forgotten Harvest as an investigative journalist and at WDIV in Detroit.
 Lacie joined MacDonald Broadcasting in 2018 as a local news reporter and is currently a producer and weekend news anchor.